bbusschots/macos-quickaction-text/README.md

 * **Clipboard to Plain Text** — replace the contents of the clipboard with the current contents converted to an un-styled (plain text) string.
 * **Trim Clipboard** — replace the contents of the clipboard with the current contents converted to string with all leading and trailing white space removed.

+### Other Utilities

+These quick actions are available in various contexts depending on the action.

+* **Random Line from Selection** (available on text selections) — split the text into lines, pick one at random, and store it in the clipboard.
+The original text is not altered in any way.

 ## Installation

 Each quick action is included as a ZIP file in this repository's `Services` folder.
 Extract the ZIP file and double-click to install.
 Or, extract the ZIP file and copy the workflow into `~/Library/Services`.